mat5n/iterargs-pandoc/README.md

 # Pandoc template for iterative arguments

-This [Pandoc][1] template facilitates an argument where two competing theories are developed in parallel in an iterative manner so that both sides of the argument have to address the opposition from the very beginning.
+This [Pandoc][1] template facilitates an argument where two competing theories are developed in parallel in an [iterative manner][d] so that both sides of the argument have to address the opposition from the very beginning.